Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 A.5.6) If lag occurs in the run which causes your game to freeze fully, this time will not contribute towards in-game time.\
 A.5.7) If lag occurs, which causes a portion of the game to revert back to a previous state, this time will not contribute towards in-game time.
 - A.5.7.a) If a significant portion of the game is reverted back to a previous state (at the discretion of verifiers), the time may contribute towards in-game time.
-A.5.8) If lag occurs in the run, where some actions are impossible to perform while other actions are, the time may or may not contribute towards in-game time (at the discretion of verifiers), depending on if other fundamental processes are still occurring and/or if the action that cannot be performed is crucial to the run.\
+A.5.8) If lag occurs in the run, where some actions are impossible to perform while other actions are, the time may or may not contribute towards in-game time (at the discretion of verifiers), depending on if other fundamental processes are still occurring or if the action that cannot be performed is crucial to the run.\
 A.5.9) If lag slows down the entire run, as is often present within the first few seconds of loading a world in older versions, the extra time will contribute towards in-game time if the run is manually retimed.
 - A.5.9.a) Clarification: If this lag occurs and SpeedrunIGT is used, the extra time spent will be accounted for and subtracted from the in-game time.
 A.5.10) If a run is segmented, then time spent between the segments of the run will not contribute to in-game time or the real time of the run.\